 5.2 A consistent record of research, creative, or journalistic activity and publication in the candidate’s chosen field.
-In the realm of scholarly research or creative or journalistic work, for promotion at this level the department expects, at the minimum, the publication of a significant, peer-reviewed book or monograph, or alternatively, a number (5-6) of substantial articles in refereed scholarly journals and/or collections of essays; or, in the case of creative writers, candidates doing extension and engagement work, and those working in digital media and digital humanities, the equivalent amount of significant publication; or, in the case of journalists, an equivalent amount of publication in respected newspapers and/or magazines, as specified in Section 3.2.1 (a-e).
-Candidates should give priority to professional activities in their primary field, based on their Statements of Mutual Expectations.
+In the realm of scholarly research or creative or journalistic work, for promotion at this level the Department expects, at the minimum, the publication of a significant, peer-reviewed book or monograph, or alternatively, a number (5-6) of substantial articles in refereed scholarly journals and/or collections of essays; or, in the case of creative writers, candidates doing extension and engagement work, and those working in digital media and digital humanities, the equivalent amount of significant publication; or, in the case of journalists, an equivalent amount of publication in respected newspapers and/or magazines, as specified in Section 3.2.1 (a – g).
+Candidates should give priority to professional activities in their primary field, based on their Statements of Faculty Responsibilities.

 5.3 Involvement in service as appropriate for this level (see Section 3.2.3).

 6.2 Distinguished achievement in research, scholarship, or artistry.
-Such achievement must represent significant accomplishments beyond the credentials submitted for promotion to associate professor.
-This level of accomplishment may be achieved through the publication of two books or their equivalent (one book or its equivalent published since promotion to associate professor), but it may also be achieved through combinations of items in Section 3.2.1 (a-e) that collectively represent a substantive, coherent body of work of national or international significance.
+Such achievement must represent significant accomplishments beyond the credentials submitted for promotion to Associate Professor.
+This level of accomplishment may be achieved through the publication of two books or their equivalent (one book or its equivalent published since promotion to Associate Professor), but it may also be achieved through combinations of items in Section 3.2.1 (a – g) that collectively represent a substantive, coherent body of work of national or international significance.
 Evidence of grant and fellowship activity is also recognized.

 6.3 Documented record of sustained service through participation on committees and in other activities available within the university, as well as appropriate activities locally, regionally, nationally, and internationally.

-The preparation of a case for promotion with or without tenure represents the collective efforts of the department head, the Department Voting Faculty, and the candidate.
-Although the RPT committee ensures that the candidate’s material meets the general preparation guidelines, the candidate bears the greatest responsibility for gathering and preparing his or her own scholarly, teaching and service-related materials, and organizing these materials in the promotion dossier for review by the Coordinating Committee and the Department Voting Faculty.
+The preparation of a case for promotion with or without tenure represents the collective efforts of the Department Head, the Department Voting Faculty, and the candidate.
+Although the coordinating committee ensures that the candidate’s material meets the general preparation guidelines, the candidate bears the greatest responsibility for gathering and preparing his or her own scholarly, teaching and service-related materials, and organizing these materials in the promotion dossier for review by the coordinating committee and the Department Voting Faculty.